 Boat Travel Tips with Lung Disease while on Supplemental 02

 Contact your cruise provider: Alert your cruise provider that you will be traveling with supplemental 02.

 That way they will brief you on their particular guidelines and procedures.

 Obtain a prescription and doctor’s release form: Most cruise lines will ask for release forms from your doctor approving you for travel.

-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 find out if you qualify for stem cell therapy.
+If you or a loved one has COPD, or any lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.

 Contact us at 888-745-6697 to learn more about cellular therapy.